 Kitchener's famous for its Oktoberfest, an annual event attracting thousands

 Cambridge has a number of attractions for tourists, including the popular African Lion Safari Ontario, the Butterfly conservatory and a lovely little museum called McDougall Cottage.
-For more information visit my page on Cambridge Ontario.
+For more information see Cambridge Ontario.

 Above: Mural in Village of St. Jacobs.

 Castle Kilbride (Baden) – Okay it’s not a real castle but it’s a marvelous mansion with amazing decorations that you’ve got to see to believe (or should you believe?
 Hmmm….
-See my article for the “mystery” explained).
+See my article about Castle Kilbride for the “mystery” explained).

 Drayton Theatre - Runs 6 theatres in southwestern Ontario including one in the famous Mennonite town of St. Jacob’s.
 They’re one of the mainstays of Ontario theatre.
 Not terribly challenging stuff but entertaining.
-Features sure winners like comedies and musicals like Cats.
-Gets lots of senior bus tours.
+Features sure winners like comedies and musicals.
+Attracts lots of senior bus tours.